William Logan (author): Later life

 He left India in 1887.
 William Logan, who returned to England after a long career in India, spent the rest of his life enjoying hunting, shooting and golf.
 He had four houses in his own country.
 He died April 3, 1914, at his home in Collington, Edinburgh.

 Legacy

 His work and life in Thalassery is commemorated there by Logan's Road, the main road that cuts across the town.

-Books by william logan
+Books

 Malabar by William Logan (popularly known as the Malabar Manual) is an 1887 publication commissioned by the Government of Madras, and originally published in two volumes.
 It is a guide to the Malabar District under the Presidency of Madras in British India, compiled during Logan's tenure as Collector of Malabar.
 It is an exhaustive volume giving the details of the geography, people, their religion and castes, language and culture.
 It depicts the life and style of the vernacular people of Malabar District, with notes on the life of members of the East India Company.